 In rural areas and small towns, women are treated as commodities still, bought and sold with dowries.
 Conditions are placed on women still- yes it’s ok to marry my son but you aren’t allowed your career- and if it is, then your job mustn’t involve travel, or being away from home.
 No questioning of your life or direction, you will get married and have one or two children.

-Potential partners must be a religious match, and caste match.
-Castes aren’t supposed to matter here still, but they do.
+Potential partners must be a religious match and caste match.
+Castes aren’t supposed to matter here still, but for some, they do.
 Some of the Brahmin in particular, the supposed ‘top’ caste, still retain belief in their own importance based on luck of birth.
 The youth of India care a whole lot less about caste and this will continue to be less and less important by generation.
-Mixed faith Hindu/ Muslim marriages are unlikely.
+Mixed faith Hindu/ Muslim marriages are unlikely and take a lot more work to convince people it’s a good idea.
 There are a number of sects of Hinduism and you can marry across them, depending on how staunch the parents are.
 (I would compare this to Catholics marrying a Protestant…) I attended a wedding (a love marriage) where the bride and groom were from different states, and their native languages weren’t the same, nor their sect of Hindu religion.
 So the ceremony had two sets of rites for the two sects of Hinduism.

 Love marriages are becoming more common, as the youth meet and fall in love much how we take for granted here in Western society.
 If it’s a ‘love’ marriage, it still needs the parents to approve it before it can be realised, otherwise it can bring great shame on the family.
-I know a woman who has a boyfriend she loves and they want to marry, but her mother still arranges engagements, because the boyfriend isn’t an engineer.
+I know a woman who has a boyfriend she loves and they want to marry, but her mother still arranges engagements, because the boyfriend isn’t an engineer. (update: I attended their marriage recently when the Mum finally relented, hurray!)
 I have friends who were in love, and the love of their lives had to marry someone else, so those two people still love and pine for each other, but one is married to someone else because they had to.
 I have friends that met, fell in love, and told their parents, their marriage was duly arranged, and it’s been a beautiful thing.
 I have friends who had completely arranged marriages that have bombed, and ones that have flourished.

 There’s a low rate of divorce here, but I believe it’s largely due to the shame associated with divorce.
 Love marriage or arranged marriage, it’s still just as fraught with difficulty as Western marriages, where we make decisions entirely based on our free choice.
-Look at me for example- with the benefit of hindsight, and an insightful comment from my Uncle, I now realise I thought I was marrying for love.
+Look at me for example– with the benefit of hindsight, and an insightful comment from my Uncle, I now realise I thought I was marrying for love.
 So did my husband.
 I think we got married because the other had what we needed at the time.
-Graham offered me security- I offered him a pretty, intelligent girl, to hang off his arm to reflect more glory on himself.
 Once those needs were satisfied- the requirement for each other no longer existed.
 I don’t think my choice, based on free will, is any better than any arranged marriage I’ve seen here.